VCE Methods Unit 2 Skills () « back to units

 11. Find points of inflection

-13. Instantaneous rate of change in context
+12. Apply rates of change in real-world context

 16. Central difference approximation for rate of change